 Dyson supersonic hair dryer: £299.99, John Lewis & Partners

 The celebrity of the hair technology world, Dyson’s hair dryer is the result of years of combined efforts from hair stylists and engineers alike.
 It’s the only hair dryer to place the motor inside the handle, meaning no arm ache a few minutes into your styling routine (a blessing you only appreciate once you have it).
 It exceeded all of our expectations, drying hair quickly and leaving our tester with significantly less frizz.
-Each one comes with three different nozzles, designed for diffusion, volume and precise drying.
+It comes with three different nozzles, designed for diffusion, volume and precise drying.
 As sleek in technology as it is in appearance, it also regulates its temperature 40 times per second to prevent heat damage.
 While it will set you back a hefty amount, those who take their pampering routine seriously will see this as an investment.

 Phil Smith lightweight travel hair dryer: £9.99, Argos

-You never know when to expect a hair emergency (particularly in the colder, wetter months) but Phil Smith has you covered with their uber-lightweight dryer.
-Coming up at just over 300g, it folds up to slip into your handbag, luggage or gym bag at no inconvenience.
+You never know when to expect a hair emergency (particularly in the colder, wetter months), but Phil Smith has you covered with their uber-lightweight dryer.
+Coming up at just over 300g, it folds up to slip into your handbag, luggage or gym bag with no inconvenience.
 While it doesn’t dry your hair at an overly fast rate, it’s quicker than average and well worth the price.
 It also includes international voltage, meaning you can use it anywhere in the world (a surprisingly rare feature).

 BaByliss rose blush 2200 hair dryer: £45, BaByliss